webplatform/docs/concepts/programming/javascript/json/index.md

 Arbitrary whitespace is also allowed outside of values for formatting purposes.

 ===Example Object===
-  {name : "Robert", prefix : "Mr", age: 23, programmer: true}
+  {name: "Robert", prefix: "Mr", age: 23, programmer: true}

 ==Using JSON==
 ===JavaScript===